 Sarvesh Ramprakash (Communications Chair)

-Sarvesh is an information security professional hailing from the healthcare and financial sectors by day, and by night is a DJ and cultural critic.
-He has volunteered on initiatives in Minnesota on UAV/drone policy, the Minneapolis facial recognition ban, and stingrays.
+Sarvesh is an information security professional in the healthcare and financial services industries by day, and a DJ and cultural critic by night.
+He has volunteered on initiatives within Restore the Fourth Minnesota on UAV/drone policy, Minneapolis’s facial recognition ban, and Stingray/Kingfish IMSI catcher devices.
 He was elected to the Board in 2021.

 Brendan Scherer (Technology Chair)